nicopap/cuicui_layout/the_book/reactivity.md

 # Reactivity

+> This chapter is **WIP**, the factual accuracy, pedagogic strength, and code weren't tested.

 An extremely serious scientific study[^1] that surveyed many developpers revealed that UI is most often used to display data and accept input from users.